 2) Refine Your Vendor Management Strategy

 Companies under FSVP must be able to identify known or reasonably foreseeable hazards from each imported food and supplier.
 The company should therefore perform a risk analysis to assess potential hazards, form strategies for managing those risks appropriately, and then perform corrective actions as needed.
-Additionally, importers should refine their vendor management practices in the following key areas:
+Additionally, importers should refine their supplier management practices in the following key areas:

 - Supplier Communication